Campo di Marte

 Capitaine Nô was (and is) an eccentric French-Canadian musician/humorist, although, of course, most of his humour's lost on the non-French speaker.
 Saying that, some of the humour on his debut album, 1975's Capitaine Nô, still manages to cross the language barrier; Merci Mon Public?
 You sarcastic sod...
 The music's actually a mix of acoustic, busking-type stuff (with or without full band arrangements) and mainstream mid-'70s blues/rock, which isn't, frankly, the most exciting combination ever, but probably made sense at the time.
 Best track?
 Closing blues ballad La Chanson Du Brayard, although it wouldn't rate a mention on a better album.

 Christian Simard (from the fab Morse Code) plays Mellotron, with a brief string part on Merci Mon Public and a far more major one on La Chanson Du Brayard, making this rather inessential for either music or Mellotron.
-There's another possible Capitaine Nô 'Tron album, the following year's Difficile, but information on the good Capitaine is hard to come by in English, so it remains unconfirmed at the time of writing.
+There's rumoured Mellotron on the following year's Difficile, but it turns out to be a dud.